harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 **5. Therapy and Professional Support**

 If possible, seek professional help.
 I didn't realise how much the experience had affected me until I started talking about it with a therapist.
-My later ADHD diagnosis also helped me understand why I struggled so much in certain environments.
+My ADHD diagnosis also helped me understand why I struggled so much in certain environments.

 ## Looking Back